Agathebadia/Agathebadia/README.md

 I'm a Frontend Developer - Former Tech Recruiter

-🧠 ✨ Learning A11y, Ember, JavaScript, TypeScript
+🧠 ✨ Ember, JavaScript, TypeScript, A11y ✨

 Currently translating <a href='https://github.com/DazzlingFugu/ember-fr-guides-source'>Ember Guides to French with the Ember community</a> 🐹🇫🇷

-💪 🎇  Skilled in Tech Awareness ✨ Tech Recruiting ✨ Communication & Organisation ✨ Team Building ✨ Content Creation w/ Content writing & Audio Podcast ✨

 Social links:
 -  ⌨️ <a href='https://agathe-badia.netlify.app/'> Portfolio & Content Creation</a>